-All Aboriginal and Torres Strait Islander people aged 12 and over are eligible to receive a COVID-19 vaccination.
+Everyone aged 12 and over is eligible to receive a COVID-19 vaccination.

 People can book in to receive the COVID-19 vaccine that is appropriate for them at their local Aboriginal Medical Service (AMS) OR at a state-run COVID-19 vaccination community clinic or at a regional public hospital-based vaccination clinic.
 Alternatively, participating AMS or GP clinics can be found by using the Vaccine Eligibility Checker here.